 Restless as always, Kent decides to check out the basement where old books, bound periodicals, and newspapers are located.
 There’s also a study area near the newspapers.
 He also finds a locked door with a brass sign saying “Archive”.
 Being a man of action, Kent devises a fiendish plan to get access to the archive without being spotted.

 First, he defecates on the floor in front of the door, hoping that this disgusting deed will keep nosy library attendees away.
 He then uses his small crowbar to break open the old lock on the door and enters the room.
 In the room, there are two plain desks with reading lamps and along the west wall, brown cardboard boxes are stacked to the roof on old shelves.
 Kent searches the room for hidden door and compartments but does not find anything out of the ordinary.
-He then scans the boxes and spots a box labeled “Restricted Access Collection”, which he searches through, finding lists of people who has been asking for or being permitted to study the restricted books.
+He then scans the boxes and spots a box labeled “Restricted Access Collection”, which he searches through, finding lists of people who have been asking for or being permitted to study the restricted books.
 Kent folds the documents and puts them inside his aviator leather jacket and leaves the room, just missing the turd left outside the door.
 As he vanishes up the east stairway he hears someone shout in disgust over finding the excrements:

 “Bloody hell that’s gross!
 Not again!
 Damned vagrants!